Merchant FAQ

 • Grouped pack summaries in cart

-Cart transform keeps the cart readable by grouping pack-oriented display for lines that were added as one pack action from the storefront.
+Cart grouping keeps the order readable by showing one pack summary for lines that were added as one pack action from the storefront.

-Validation stops naked component lines, stale runtime versions, wrong pack ratios, increment violations, minimum-order rules, and customer-segment restrictions.
+Validation stops direct size-line ordering, outdated published setups, wrong pack ratios, increment violations, minimum-order rules, and customer-segment restrictions.

 • Readable grouped cart display